 Deposits primarily consist of commercial and personal accounts maintained by businesses and individuals in our primary market areas.
 We also utilize brokered deposits, Qwickrate certificates of deposits and reciprocal deposits through a third-party network that effectively allows depositors to receive insurance on amounts greater than the FDIC insurance limit, which is currently \$250,000.
 We manage liquidity based on factors that include the amount of core deposits to total deposits, level of non-customer deposits, short-term funding needs and sources, and the availability of unused funding sources.
-As of December 31, 2019, approximately \$71.6 million was available for borrowing on committed lines with the FHLB and \$35.7 million was available for purchases of federal funds from correspondents on an overnight uncommitted basis.
-There were no outstanding balances as of December 31, 2019 on these accommodations.
+As of March 31, 2021, approximately \$63.6 million was available for borrowing on committed lines with the FHLB and \$87.2 million was available for purchases of federal funds from correspondents on an overnight uncommitted basis.